Istiqomah-21/Text-Sentiment-Analysis-using-Caikit-and-Hugging-Face/README.md

 <h1 align="center"> Text Sentiment Analysis using Caikit and Hugging Face

 <p align="center"> Cognitive Class AI ✨

+### What is Caikit?

+  Caikit is an AI toolkit that enables users to manage models through a set of developer friendly APIs.
+It provides a consistent format for creating and using AI models against a wide     variety of data domains and tasks.

 ### Mentee assignment ⏱️

    * Task for Mentee from IBM Advance AI Mentor @ Infinite Learning Course 🌐